meltham44/meltham44.github.io/drafts/2024-09-18-pxe-server.md

 ### Copying syslinux files

 The following syslinux files need to be copied into the root of the PXE boot directory.
-These files provide the PXE boot interface as well as the dependencies needed to boot OS images:
+These files provide the PXE boot interface as well as the dependencies needed to boot operating system (OS) images:

 ```
 sudo cp /usr/lib/SYSLINUX.EFI/efi64/syslinux.efi /var/lib/pxeboot/